-The long-term element is participation in the Corporation's long-term stock option plan (the "Option Plan").
+The long-term element is participation in the Corporation's long-term stock Option Plan.

 Consequently, the Corporation does not provide longer-term fixed cash cost compensation forms such as retirement plans, medical plans, savings benefit plans, insurance policies or plans, deferred compensation arrangements or stock appreciation or phantom stock option rights, but instead favours the two performance based types of compensation noted above, in addition to the fixed annual salary.